 Free counselling for witnesses of crime

-Free counselling is available from Relationships Australia to help you recover from the emotional and psychological impact of witnessing a crime.
-Phone 1300 139 703 or 1300 364 277 tofind out about the services they can provide, or to make an appointment to see a councilor.
+Free counselling is available from Relationships Australia to help you recover from the emotional and psychological impacts of witnessing a crime.